osherjacobs/LabWork_Findings/nopac_attack_chain.md

 ```

 Encryption Type as a Corroborating Signal (0x17 / RC4)
-Of historical note: some early implementations of this attack forced RC4-HMAC (encryption type 0x17) during the TGT request.
-This made encryption downgrade monitoring a useful detection layer at the time — 4768 events with Ticket Encryption Type = 0x17 for accounts that don't normally use RC4 would stand out.
+Early exploit implementations of this attack forced RC4-HMAC (encryption type 0x17) during the TGT request, making encryption downgrade monitoring a useful detection layer — 4768 events with Ticket Encryption Type = 0x17 for accounts that don't normally use RC4 would stand out.
-In practice this signal was always tooling-dependent rather than inherent to the attack.
+In practice this signal is tooling-dependent rather than inherent to the attack.
 Modern impacket negotiates AES-256 (0x12) cleanly, as seen in this lab's captured telemetry.
 The RC4 indicator would not have fired here.
-Worth understanding for completeness, and relevant if you encounter legacy exploit scripts in the wild — but not a signal to build primary detection logic around even in unpatched environments.
+Useful to understand for completeness — but not a signal to build primary detection logic around, and unreliable against current tooling even on unpatched infrastructure.

 ---